CQ Noodle & Bubble Tea

 Most of the dishes at CQ are large, tangled heaps of the thin wheat noodles called xiaomian.
 They are generally available as either “dry noodle” or “soup noodle”, the latter being served with a ladleful of concentrated, spicy liquid that doesn’t quite submerge the noodles.
 At some point partway through lunch you might find yourself pushing noodles around, searching for the broth at the bottom of the bowl.
 Regardless of the specific dish, expect warming chili, numbing Sichuan pepper, and forceful garlic, ginger, and sesame.

 As to what will sit atop the noodles, there are several simple tasty options like ground pork (“Chef’s Meat”), or spare ribs that sing a bright, star-anise high note.
 “Chickpea with Meat Paste” is a bowl of noodles paved with a half inch of soft, un-seasoned chickpeas and finely ground spiced meat.
-When it all gets mixed together the effect is something like a bowl of chili, with Sichuan pepper instead of cumin.
+When it all gets mixed together the flavour is something like a bowl of chili, with Sichuan pepper instead of cumin.

 Or try the “Braised Pork Intestine Noodle Soup”.
 The loonie-sized rounds of organ meat are soft with a modest chew, almost like the bands of connective tissue you might find in a rustic braise.
 If you order the intestine with sufficient confidence you are sometimes brought a little plate of boiled peanuts - crunchy like water chestnut - and thin slices of dried sausage with an intense, acrid smokiness.